 Repeat this several times until you finally reach the peak of euphoria.
-With a good-quality vibrator in your hands, this is going to be one hell of a ride.
+With a good-quality body massager in your hands, this is going to be one hell of a ride.

 If you feel that you're ready to try more kinky stuff with your vibrator, just keep several things in mind to keep the experience fun and accident-free.

 First, anal vibration can provide pleasure and bring you past the edge.
-But before going for it, make sure that you’re using a toy that’s up to the task: the vibe with a flared end.
+But before going for it, make sure that you're using a toy that's up to the task: an anal vibrator with a flared end.
 This will prevent it from getting stuck in your anus.
-Don’t forget to use lube, and get only the water-based ones for your silicone vibrators.
+Don't forget to use lube, and get only the water-based lube ones for your silicone vibrators.

 We at NOTI recommend you never to share your vibrator with anyone else for sexual health purposes.
 Also ensure to maintain your toy using sex toy cleaners specially made for the task!

-Vibrators can also be fun to use in the bath, but not all vibes are made for water exposure.
-Check if yours is waterproof before enjoying your sexy time in the shower.
+Vibrators can also be fun to use in the bath, but not all are made for water exposure.
+Check if you have a waterproof vibrating friend before enjoying your sexy time in the shower.

 Expand your horizons

-What if you love how portable an egg vibrator is, but you also want to indulge in the clit-sucking prowess of clitoral vibrators?
-That’s alright.
-Other women like you also own a variety of vibrators, each of which they use depending on their mood.
+What if you love how portable an egg vibrator is, but you also want to indulge in the clit-sucking prowess of a clitoral massager?
+That's alright.
+Other women like you also own a variety of vibrating toys, each of which they use for different moods.